 Contract Players (but not Scholars) may also be registered for another Club (or club) under the FA ‘2 match’ rule but will not be eligible to participate in any matches for the parent club whilst transferred for those two matches, and can only participate in non-first team matches for the Club (or club) at which they are registered (see FA Rule C.1(i)(i)(D)).

 Similarly, notwithstanding the provisions of Article 10(3) of the FIFA Regulations on the Status and Transfer of Players, any player already registered on loan (standard or international loan) may not go out on a sub-loan.

-54.2 The Temporary Loan Transfer of a Contract Player shall only be approved for a defined period (which must begin and end within the period of the Contract Player’s registration with the Transferor Club and may not extend beyond the end of the Season in which the Temporary Loan Transfer commences) and is subject to the conditions of such Temporary Loan Transfer being known to the Contract Player and approved by The League prior to registration with The League.
+54.2 The Temporary Loan Transfer of a Contract Player shall only be approved for a defined period (which must begin and end within the period of the Contract Player’s registration with the Transferor Club and, subject to Regulation 54.5.3 below, may not extend beyond the end of the Season in which the Temporary Loan Transfer commences) and is subject to the conditions of such Temporary Loan Transfer being known to the Contract Player and approved by The League prior to registration with The League.

 54.3 Temporary Loan Transfers shall only be accepted on the prescribed form a copy of which shall also be supplied to The Football Association.
 The provisions of Regulation 47 shall not apply to such transfers.